StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 !!! abstract
     **Objectives:**

-    * [x] You know the basic principles of the CSS3 Flexbox layout module and can apply it to built a responsive UI with a good user experience
+    * [x] You know the basic layout principles of the CSS3 Flexbox layout module and can apply it to built a responsive UI with a good user experience
-    * [x] You learn the pasic properietes of the Flexbox layout module
+    * [x] You are familiar with the basic properietes of the Flexbox layout module
-    * [x] You understand how to apply the Flexbox layout module in a mobile first approach and can apply it to concrete layout problems
+    * [x] You understand how to apply the Flexbox layout module in a mobile first approach and can use it to solve concrete layout problems

 !!! warning ""
     **Warning: ** The flexbox is really really good but sometimes hard to understand and to apply to a concrete use case.